 What is a Farmstop?

-Our model is simple, yet powerful: we create a space where farmers can sell their fresh, locally grown goods directly to consumers, every single day.
+Our model is simple, and powerful: we’re building a space where farmers can sell their fresh, locally grown goods directly to consumers, every single day.

 A Farmstop is a return to how grocery shopping used to be, before industrial food systems and long supply chains.